-- I made the tool!
-After a fortnight's work, the result was datadec - in the 06.datadec directory (also installed throughout DoC labs).
-After installing it, use as follows: - In 07.datadec-eg you'll find an input file types.in containing: TYPE { intlist = nil or cons(int head, intlist tail); = leaf(string name) or node(tree left, tree right); - To generate a C module called datatypes from types.in, invoke: datadec datatypes types.in - This creates datatypes.c and datatypes.h, two normal looking C files. you can read them, write test programs against the interface, use them in production code with no license restrictions.
-But don't modify these files - if you do then you can't... - ... change types.in later suppose you realise that a tree node also needs to store a name (just as the leaves do).
+- I built the tool!
+After a fortnight's work, the result was datadec in the 06.datadec directory (also installed throughout DoC labs).
+After installing it, use as follows: - In 07.datadec-eg you'll find an input file types.in containing: TYPE {

+- To generate a C module called datatypes from types.in, invoke: datadec datatypes types.in - This creates datatypes.c and datatypes.h, two normal looking C files, you can read them, write test programs against the interface, use them in production code with no license restrictions.
+But don't modify these files if you do then you can't... - ... change types.in later suppose you realise that a tree node also needs to store a name (just as the leaves do).
 Change the type defn, rerun datadec.
-The tree_node() constructor now takes 3 arguments!
+The tree\node() constructor now takes 3 arguments!